ASU-Vibe-Coding-Centre/mcp-learning/03-docker-mcp-ecosystem/exercises/tutorial-1-catalog-usage.md

 ---

-## Step 6: Connect to Claude Desktop
+## Step 6: Connect to Cursor IDE

-Now let's connect this server to Claude Desktop so the AI can use it.
+Now let's connect this server to Cursor IDE so the AI can use it.

 1. **In Docker MCP Toolkit, Go to Client Configuration**
    - Look for "Clients" or "Client Configuration" section
-   - Select "Claude Desktop"
+   - Select "Cursor IDE"

 2. **Enable Connection**
-   - Toggle "Enable" for Claude Desktop
+   - Toggle "Enable" for Cursor IDE
    - The toolkit will show the connection endpoint
    - Usually: `http://localhost:3000/mcp`

 3. **Verify Configuration Was Created**
-   - Toolkit should indicate "Claude Desktop: Connected"
+   - Toolkit should indicate "Cursor IDE: Connected"
    - Configuration file is automatically created at:
-     - macOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
+     - macOS: `~/Library/Application Support/Cursor/User/globalStorage/saoudrizwan.claude-dev/settings/cline_mcp_settings.json`
-     - Windows: `%APPDATA%\Claude\claude_desktop_config.json`
+     - Windows: `%APPDATA%\Cursor\User\globalStorage\saoudrizwan.claude-dev\settings\cline_mcp_settings.json`

-**Expected Result:** Claude Desktop is connected to the MCP Gateway.
+**Expected Result:** Cursor IDE is connected to the MCP Gateway.

 **Alternative Manual Configuration:**